 - onset of blisters, sores, ulcers, infected corns, or ingrown toenails

 If you have any of these symptoms, call your doctor immediately.
 Delay may result in serious health complications.

-A doctor should examine your feet at least once a year.
+A doctor should examine your feet at every visit and do a thorough foot exam once a year.
 If you have a history of foot problems, you should be checked more often.
-Your doctor should also give you information on foot care and answer all your questions.
+Your health care provider should also give you information on foot care and answer all your questions.
 Report any corns, calluses, sores, cuts, bruises, infections, or foot pain.